 The fourth step in the evolution of the service portfolio was to relate the derived service perspectives of the different user-groups with the derived service categories.
-This exercise finally led to the initial layout of service perspectives and service categories, which can be implemented via EXCELLERAT's service portal and that is described in Section 3 "Initial Service Layout".
+This exercise finally led to the layout of service perspectives and service categories, which is implemented via EXCELLERAT's service portal and that is described in Section 3 "Service Portfolio and layout".